-Red Incense Burner Summit (Hung Heung Lo Fung) on Braemar Hill might be the best spot to watch the sunset in Hong Kong.
+Red Incense Burner Summit (Hung Heung Lo Fung) on Braemar Hill might be the best spot to watch the sunset on Hong Kong Island.
 Not only can you see the beautiful sunset, but you can also see a fantastic night view of the city.

 And you don’t have to hike the entire mountain to see the sunset.
 Take either a bus or minibus to the hiking trail and hike for 15 minutes.
 Wear comfortable shoes though because you’ll need to climb over a few rocks near the summit.

 Besides the sunset, you can see panoramic views of Hong Kong Island and Kowloon.
 And on a clear day, you can see as far as Lion Rock Mountain and Tai Mo Shan.

 And if you want to stay for the night view, it is absolutely worthwhile.
 Just make sure to bring an extra layer of clothing as it will be cooler and a headlamp or torch for hiking back out to the city.

 How to get there: Take the MTR to Kennedy Town Station and take Exit C. Walk west on Forbes Street, then north on Cadogan Street.
 When you are at Victoria Road, walk west for another 15 minutes until you reach the entrance.
 Follow the stairs until you reach the Sai Wan Swimming Shed. (see route)

 Located on the west side of Hong Kong Island is an area called Western District.
 And along the edge around Mount Davis, there are various spots to watch the sunset.
 And one of the best spots at the perimeter is the Sai Wan Swimming Shed.